cdbassett/lang-learn-episode-tools/README.md

 ## RenVidInfo
 	rename metadata files to match new video name. assuming deleted old video, and want previous metadata filenames to match new file

-	rename metadata files to match new video name. assuming deleted old video, and want previous metadata filenames to match new file
-Wanted:
-	try to determine which subtitle file among those present best matches a subtitle file in another language